Copy Claps

 Explain that your name is ‘Simon’ and you are the leader, which means that everything you command must be followed – exactly!

-However, this trick is, only those commands that are prefaced with the words “Simon Says…” should be obeyed.
+However, the trick is, only those commands that are prefaced with the words “Simon Says…” should be obeyed.

 Start by announcing that you will only ever command the following moves: Left Arm UP, Left Arm DOWN, Right Arm UP and Right Arm DOWN.
 Or, Both Arms UP or Both Arms DOWN.